Danielbrusik/ProgrammingProjects/README.md

 # Programming Project #1: Tic Tac Toe
-A Tic Tac Toe game you ca play against other people
+A Tic Tac Toe game you can play against other people

 ## GUI Image #1:
 ## GUI Image #1: